Adity-star/LangChainMastery/01_Intro/README.md

 ## 1.7 🔮 What’s Next?
 Great job on completing the first module!
 You’ve learned how to set up LangChain and run your first application. 🎉

-In the next module, we’ll dive deeper into [LLMs (Large Language Models)](https://github.com/Adity-star/LangChainMastery/tree/main/LLMs).
-You’ll learn how to handle more complex prompts, customize responses, and begin building advanced applications with LangChain.
+In the next module, we’ll dive deeper into LLMs (Large Language Models.
+You’ll learn how to use LLms in langchain.

 Ready to level up?
-Let’s move on to Module 02: Working with LLMs!
+Let’s move on to [Module 02: Working with LLMs!](https://github.com/Adity-star/LangChainMastery/tree/main/02_LLMs)